brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 - the total amount of honey in pounds produced in that state for the year, which is the product of the previous two features;
 - the amount of honey in pounds that is held in reserve by producers and not sold that year;
 - the price per pound of honey in dollars; and
-- the value of the total amount honey produced in dollars, which is a product of honey production and price;
+- the value of the total amount honey produced in dollars, which is a product of honey production and price.

 # Goals